 Management processes–everything from how a company manages risk to how it gets supplies for factories to how it manages and develops people–are some of the primary ways that global companies impose order and consistency on a diverse set of global operations.
-Companies believe that processes can help share knowledge across divisions and regions.
+Companies believe that processes can help share knowledge across divisions and regions to achieve operational excellence.
 Likewise, seamless delivery and service processes can be central to meeting customer expectations.

 In a world where the pace of competition is increasing faster than ever, best-in-class processes can create competitive advantages when it comes to innovation and risk management.
 However, researches have shown that companies are particularly poor at managing processes.
 Often there are just too many processes.
-Worst, executives often do not know where to begin.
+Worst, executives often do not know where to begin; a Leadership Development dilemma.

 The Pitfalls of Organizations